andwn/cave-story-md/.github/CONTRIBUTING.md

 - My level of burnout

 In addition to the TSC files, there are the stage names embedded in doukutsu.exe.
-If those are translated give me the patched EXE so I can extract them.
+If those are translated give me the patched EXE, so I can extract them.